Mild bulging disc

-Mild bulging disc symptoms can include pain, numbness or tingling in any part of the neck or back, but, by definition, these mild neck and back symptoms do not greatly restrict work or leisure activities.
+Mild bulging disc symptoms can include pain, numbness or tingling in any part of the neck or back, but these mild neck and back symptoms usually do not restrict work or leisure activities.

-The discomfort of a mild bulging disc is caused when the wall of a damaged intervertebral disc weakens, collapses and develops a bulge from the pressure of surrounding vertebrae.
+The discomfort of a mild bulging disc is caused when the wall of a damaged spinal disc weakens and develops a bulge from the pressure of surrounding vertebrae.
 When this happens, the disc can protrude into the spinal canal, putting pressure on nerve roots and the spinal cord, resulting in neck and back pain, as well as other discomfort.

 If your physician has arrived at a mild bulging disc diagnosis, it means you are in the beginning stages of a bulging disc.
-Your physician will probably recommend a variety of conservative bulging disc treatments in the hopes that, like most people, your mild disc problem resolves itself.
+Your physician will probably recommend a variety of conservative bulging disc treatments which can relieve symptoms while the disc heals.
 Conservative treatments may include:

-- Avoidance of activities that place strain on the back, such as lifting
+- Avoiding activities that place strain on the back, such as lifting

 - Hot and cold therapy